eclipse/epsilon/standalone/org.eclipse.epsilon.standalone/readme.txt

 in ../eutils-maven-plugin.
 For more instructions on its use, check the comments of its EpsilonStandaloneDeployMojo class.

+The version should be updated in both pom.xml and at the top of jarmodel.xml.
+The <ver-no-snapshot> property should match the JarModel's "version" attribute.

 IMPORTANT !!!

 If the jarmodel.xml is modified it is IMPORTANT to run the jarmodel2mvn.launch file